Festival of Nations 2025

 West Indian FON performs on stage during FON 2025.
 Photo by Aidan Ng.

 "Costumes allow the dancers to express a specific culture in a creative way outside of the dance routine," said freshman Amaya De Lorenzo of Latinx FON.
 "They enhance the cultural aspects of the performance and create a visually appealing performance.
-As a person who is not part of the culture of the FON I was in, it was interesting to try out the costumes and dive more into Latinx culture."
+As a person who is not part of the culture of the FON I was in, it was interesting to try out the costumes and being able to dive more into Latinx culture."

 Watch the full Friday night livestream of FON 2025, broadcast by The Classic and directed by Ryan Chen.